awolverp/cachebox/README.md

 - Does not support *PyPy*

 Supported:
-- `Cache`: Simple cache implemention without any policy and alghoritm.
+- `Cache`: Simple cache implemention with no policy and alghoritm.
 - `FIFOCache`: First In First Out cache implemention.
 - `LFUCache`: Least Frequently Used cache implemention.
 - `RRCache`: Random Replacement cache implemention.